 Sheriff Joseph D. McDonald Jr.

-Prior to taking office, Sheriff McDonald served for nine years as an Assistant District Attorney for Plymouth County.
+Prior to being elected to what is, at Common Law, the County’s top law enforcement post, Sheriff McDonald served for almost nine (9) years as an Assistant District Attorney for Plymouth County.

-Sheriff McDonald is a lifelong resident of Plymouth County, having grown up in Marshfield, and for the last twenty (20) years making his family’s home in Kingston.
-He is a graduate of the University of Massachusetts-Amherst, where he received his Bachelor of Arts degree, and Suffolk University Law School, where he received his Juris Doctor.
+Sheriff McDonald is a lifelong resident of Plymouth County, having grown up in the seaside town of Marshfield, and for the last twenty (20) years making his family’s home in the town of Kingston.
+He is a graduate of the University of Massachusetts at Amherst, where he received his Bachelor of Arts degree, and Suffolk University Law School where he received his Juris Doctor degree.

-He is also a graduate of the National Sheriff’s Institute (88th Session) at Longmont, CO; FBI LEEDS (59th Session) at the FBI Academy, Quantico, VA; and the Massachusetts Municipal Police Training Committee Basic Reserve Police Academy (Session 06-01).
+Additionally, Sheriff McDonald is a graduate of the National Sheriff’s Institute (88th Session) at Longmont, CO; FBI LEEDS (59th Session) at the FBI Academy, Quantico, VA; and the Massachusetts Municipal Police Training Committee Basic Reserve Police Academy (Session 06-01).
 In 2017, the Sheriff was proud to receive the FBI Trilogy Award, upon his successful completion of the requisite specialized training in law enforcement supervision, management and command.